jimdigriz/impala-shell/README.md

     docker build -t impala-shell .

-This will take at *least* 30 minutes.
+This will take at *least* 30 minutes and will download a *lot* of content from the Internet.

 # Usage